-Cardiff University secures £8.8m to help reach 2030 net zero goal
+Cardiff University secures £8.8m in funding to help reach 2030 net zero goal

 Carbon-cutting and energy-saving technologies delivered thanks to Welsh Government funding